Arnold Petersen: Biography

 Arnold Petersen was born in Odense, Denmark, the son of a tailor.
 After graduating college, he immigrated to the United States and worked in a paper box factory.
 In 1907, he joined the Socialist Labor Party.

 Daniel De Leon nominated Petersen to be national secretary a few months before his death in May 1914.
 As national secretary, Petersen restructured the party and saved it from bankruptcy.
 He was also a prolific author, writing over fifty books, including a series of biographical monographs on De Leon, collected as Daniel De Leon: Social Architect.

-When he retired as Socialist Labor Party of America leader in 1969, he had been the organizations leader for fifty five of the organization's ninety-four years of existence, and seventy-nine years as a "De Leonist" organization (which the party dates from 1890).
+When he retired as Socialist Labor Party of America leader in 1969, he had been the organization's leader for fifty-five of the organization's ninety-four years of existence, and seventy-nine years as a "De Leonist" organization (which the party dates from 1890).

 A longtime resident of Teaneck, New Jersey, he died on February 5, 1976, in Paterson, New Jersey.